Motion of slightly compressible fluids in a bounded domain. II: Equations of Fluid Motion

 The boundary condition (\ref{bc_comp}) gives a boundary condition for (\ref{eq_f_convected}) as well.
 From our definitions we find that

 so (\ref{bc_comp}) implies

 This is an inhomogeneous Neumann boundary condition for the equation (\ref{eq_f_convected}).

-For incompressible fluid motion, the density is constant (in (\ref{eq_incomp_v}) we have taken it to be equal to $1$), and $p$ does not correspond to any physical quantity.
+For incompressible fluid motion, the density is constant (in (\ref{eq_incomp_v}) we have taken it to be equal to $1$), and $p$ does not correspond to any physical quantity (as explained in the introduction) and can in fact be written in terms of $v$, as we now show.
 In fact for any given time $t$, $p(t)$ is determined by $v(t)$ (up to a constant), although the determination is not local (in $x$).
 This is easily shown as follows: (\ref{eq_incomp_rho}) implies that

 But since

 we get

 Also (\ref{bc_incomp}) gives a Neumann boundary condition for $p$, so given $v$ and (\ref{bc_incomp}), (\ref{lap_p}) has a solution $p$ which is unique modulo an additive constant. $\nabla p$ is thus determined uniquely by $v$.